 Practice shows that it is recommended that evidence of use of the trademark in Russia be submitted in support of the petition.
-Special attention should be paid to the results of the consumer survey.
-Such polls must be carried out in at least six of Russia's largest cities, including Moscow and St Petersburg.
+Special attention should be paid to the results of consumer surveys.
+Such surveys must be carried out in at least six of Russia's largest cities, including Moscow and St Petersburg.
 Other cities may be chosen by the applicant, depending on the sphere of activity and the regions of trademark use.

-Determining the date from when the trademark became well known is also crucial, and a careful review of all available materials is required.
+Determining the date from which the trademark became well known is also crucial, and a careful review of all available materials is required.
 The date from which the trademark became well known should be indicated precisely.